Spudos/Pure-Drive-Fitness/readme.md

 ### 5.1 Index

-The landing page will include a hero image of someone completing a race or challenge promoting the idea that you too can succeed in your goals
+The landing page will include a hero image connected to training in some way

 The body will include some simple links and icons to direct you to other areas of the site that you may be interested in and some testimonial information